Luxcium/questrade-ts/README.md

   - **Please make sure to open a [GitHub issues](https://github.com/luxcium/questrade-ts/issues) for anything you feel is not exactly as described on this page or [Questrade Page](https://www.questrade.com/api/documentation/getting-started).**

 ## No-any
-This project count that 3 lerters word only twice one in this title above the other one as the tslint rule forbiding the keword in the project
+This project count that 3 lerters word only twice one in this title above the other one as the tslint rule forbiding the keword in the project.

 ## Examples

 You will need to get an [API key](https://login.questrade.com/APIAccess/userapps.aspx).